luke-gru/riml/README.md

 are also compiled and will be part of the inclusion.
 Note that riml\_include does not create a new file like riml\_source does.

+Like riml\_source, riml\_include looks in a set of ordered paths to find the files to include, with the default being the working directory in which the compilation command was issued.
+Here are some examples of commands that set the include path:

+    riml -c 'main.riml' -I 'lib:helpers:debug'

+    riml -c 'plugin_name.riml' RIML_INCLUDE_PATH='lib:modules'

+Since riml\_include acts as a sort of preprocessor, it *cannot* be issued inside of a conditional, function, or anything dynamic.
+It must be at the top-level (non-nested).

 Incompatibilities with VimL
 ---------------------------

-Riml aims to be a superset of VimL, therefore any legal VimL should be legal Riml as well.
-Unfortunately, this is not 100% possible as Vim is an old and cryptic beast, and trying to create grammar for every possible Vim construct would be a nightmare.
-In practice, however, when I've transformed plain old vim plugins to be Riml-compatible, only a couple of ':' needed to be placed in strategic locations for it to be valid Riml.
+Riml aims to be as compatible with VimL as possible, therefore any legal VimL should be legal Riml as well.
+Unfortunately, this is not 100% possible as Vim is an old and cryptic beast, and trying to create grammar for every possible VimL construct would be a nightmare.
+In practice, however, when I've transformed plain old VimL plugins to be Riml-compatible, only a couple of ':' needed to be placed in strategic locations for it to be valid Riml.
 This is explained below.

 ###Ex-literals